Itabena/Msc_project_2025/Notes/Articles and books/Astrophysics/Papers_astphys/Black holes in binary systems_ Observational appearance.md

 $$\alpha=\frac{v_t}{v_s}+\frac{H^2}{4\pi\rho v_s^2}$$
 $v_s$ is the speed of sound in this medium.
 $v_t$ is the velocity of the turbulence in this medium.
-$H$ is the kinetic energy density?
+$H$ is the magnetic field strength.
 $\rho$ is the mass density of the matter.
+Basically this can be connected to the simple model of accretion disck where there is a "friction" between circular layers of the accretion disk
 ## 2. Key Contributions
 -